Linuxfabrik/monitoring-plugins/check-plugins/users/README.rst

 Usage Examples
 --------------

-On Linux, one user connected to the console:
+On Linux, one user is connected to the console:

 .. code-block:: bash

-    ./users --warning '1, 20' --critical '1, 20'
+    ./users --warning 1,20 --critical 1,20

 Output: